 Many kinds of oral cancer don’t present any symptoms until they have reached an advanced stage, which is why it’s so important to have your dentist screen for oral cancer.
-Some symptoms that may indicate presence of oral cancer include:
+Some symptoms that may indicate presence of it include:

 - Bleeding in the mouth